 Thank you.

-Then I would like to thank you all for taking the time to join us today to listen to our quarter and our guidance and where we are today.
-I'm very happy that we could deliver a strong quarter, that we are able to lift our guidance a bit.
-And of course, that we also have been able to see quarter ended to pay out the extra ordinary dividend.
+I would like to thank you all for taking the time to join us today to listen to our presentation and to discuss with us the quarter and our guidance and where we are today.
+I'm very happy that we could deliver a strong quarter, that we are able to lift our guidance a bit, and of course, But we also have been able, since the quarter ended, to pay out the extra ordinary dividend.
 So I think we're on track.
-But a couple like this, there will always be a lot of work to do.
-And we're continuing with our transformation program and we are continuing building the premium position for TELETWO.
-So we will have lots of interesting stuff to speak about for the next borders.
-But thank you for joining us today and have a very nice day.
+But in a company like this, there will always be a lot of work to do.
+And we are continuing with our transformation program.
+And we are continuing building the premium position for Teletubbies.
+So we will have lots of interesting stuff to speak about for the next quarters.
+But thank you for joining us today.
+And have a very nice day.

 That does conclude our conference for today.
 Thank you for participating.
-You may always connect.
+You may all disconnect.